-Recommendation Action required Responsible officer Date To promote and advance equality, diversity and community cohesion as part of everything we do.
-1.1 Ensure we know our communities.
-Gather and publish information and data on the profile of our communities and the extent of inequality and disadvantage by developing systems to review soft and hard data/intelligence about communities, their needs and aspirations.
-Head of Community Services May 2019 June 2019 Have plans in place to collect, share and use equality information with partners.
-Equality Lead May 2019 3) Have systems to collect, analyse and measure data on how all sections of the community are able to access services.
-Head of Customer Services May 2019 4) Have appropriate mechanisms in place to ensure that Human Rights considerations are identified when planning services and that customers and residents are treated with dignity and respect.
+Recommendation Action required Responsible officer Date 1.
+To promote and a of everything we de dvance equality, diversity and community cohesion as part 1.1 Ensure we know our communities.
+1) Gather and publish information and data on the profile of our communities and the extent of inequality and disadvantage by developing systems to review soft and hard data/intelligence about communities, Head of Community Services May 2019 June 2019 their needs and aspirations.2) Have plans in place to collect, share and use equality information with Equality Lead May 2019 partners.
+3) Have systems to collect, analyse and measure data on how all sections of the community are able to access Head of Customer Services May 2019 services.
+4) Have appropriate mechanisms in place to ensure that Human Rights considerations are identified when planning services and that customers and residents are treated with dignity and respect.
 Equality Lead Extended Leadership Team 1.2 Ensure a united approach to Equality and Diversity across the organisation.
 1) The Equality & Diversity Lead to provide guidance to staff on equality and diversity law, and be pro-active in promoting equality and diversity through the creation of Equality Champions within each team.
 The Equality and Diversity Lead will support Equality Champions with training, monitoring, service and policy reviews, engaging with the community and the use of Equality Impact Assessments.
-Equality Lead April 2019 1.3 Ensure committed leadership, partnerships and show good organisational commitment.
-The political and executive leadership have publicly committed to reducing inequality, fostering good relations and challenging discrimination.
-Corporate Leadership Team February 2019 Communicity.
+Equality Lead April 2019 1.3 Ensure committed leadership, partnerships and show good organisational The political and executive leadership have publicly committed to reducing inequality, fostering good relations and challenging discrimination.
+Corporate Leadership Team April 2019 commitment.
 The Corporate leadership team to provide leadership in creating an equality and diversity culture within the council.
-Corporate Leadership Team February 2019 Decision makers understand what 'equality' means and why it matters locally.
+Corporate Leadership Team April 2019 Decision makers understand what 'equality' means and why it matters locally.
 Partnership working arrangements are being reviewed with the voluntary and community sector Chief Executive Extended Leadership Team April 2019